Ugo Rondinone: Personal life

 In 2017, Rondinone was diagnosed with high-grade bladder cancer.
-In September 2019, the artist organized an auction at Sotheby’s New York called “STOP BLADDER CANCER.”
-Rondinone and 14 other artists donated their work to the auction, whose proceeds went to bladder cancer treatment research at Cornell University’s Weill Medical College, where Rondinone’s own oncologist is working to develop treatment for this disease.
+In September 2019, the artist organized an auction at Sotheby's New York called Stop Blood Cancer.
+Rondinone and fourteen other artists donated their work to the auction, whose proceeds went to bladder cancer treatment research at Cornell University's Weill Medical College, where Rondinone's own oncologist is working to develop treatment for this disease.